MicrosoftDocs/fabric-docs/docs/data-engineering/spark-workspace-admin-settings.md

 ## Spark Properties

 Apache Spark has many settings you can provide to optimize the experience for your scenarios.
-You may set those properties through the UI by selecting the **Add** option, selecting an item from the dropdown menu, and entering the value.
+You may set those properties through the UI by selecting the **Add** option.
+Select an item from the dropdown menu, and enter the value.

 :::image type="content" source="media\spark-workspace-admin-settings\spark-properties-add.png" alt-text="Screenshot showing where to select Add." lightbox="media\spark-workspace-admin-settings\spark-properties-add.png":::